 Street Angels (1937)

-It is a 1937 leftist Chinese movie directed by Yuan Muzhi and launched by Mingxing movie Company.
+It is a 1937 leftist Chinese movie directed by Yuan Muzhi and launched by the Mingxing movie company.
 Starring the prominent Chinese star Zhao Dan and the famous Chinese singer Zhou Xuan, the story is set in the run-down neighborhoods of Shanghai, narrating the lives of a band of derelicts of the oppressed proletariat.

 A teahouse singer, a trumpet player, a paper peddler, and a prostitute.
-Mixing elements of romantic movie, comedy and melodrama, the characters find themselves in a series of difficult turns as they attempt to navigate the challenges of the city in the 1930s.
+Mixing elements of romantic movies, comedy, and melodrama, the characters find themselves in a series of difficult turns as they attempt to navigate the challenges of the city in the 1930s.
 Released in the golden age of Shanghai cinema, the movie is regarded as a masterpiece of Chinese leftist activity.
-During a time of national tension within the country, issues such as economic plan and military disputes are found to add to some of China’s most serious problems.
-Furthermore, the depiction of an impoverished community in the middle of a modern city is an engaging narrative of how innovation influenced China during this period.
+During a time of national tension within the country, issues such as economic plans and military disputes are found to add to some of China’s most serious problems.
+Moreover, the depiction of an impoverished community in the middle of a modern city is an engaging narrative of how innovation influenced China during this period.
 As one of China’s first sound movies, it also went a long way in promoting two songs: “Song of the Seasons” and “The Wandering Songstress”, both of which are still remembered today.

 Mulan Joins the Army (1939)

-It’s a war movie Chinese historian of 1939.
-It is among several movie adaptations of the Hua Mulan tale that consisted of two silent versions: Hua Mulan Joins the Army (1927) by the Tianyi movie Company, and Mulan Joins the Army (1928) produced by China Sun Motion Picture Company.
-The movie, billed as a musical, was directed by Richard Poh and stars Nancy Chanuna, a girl who disguises herself as a boy to take her father’s place in the army.
-Mulan was made during the Japanese occupation of China.
-Premiering in Shanghai for Chinese New Year, the movie ended up being a hit screened in all theaters in Shanghai and continued to be on screen for 85 consecutive days, and the lead character, Chen Yunshang, became a celebrity.
+The film is a war movie about the Chinese historian Mulan, set in 1939.
+It is one of several adaptations of the Hua Mulan tale, including two silent versions: “Hua Mulan Joins the Army” (1927) produced by the Tianyi Movie Company, and “Mulan Joins the Army” (1928) by the China Sun Motion Picture Company.
+Billed as a musical, the movie was directed by Richard Poh and stars Nancy Chanuna as the lead character, Mulan, who disguises herself as a boy to take her father’s place in the army.
+The film was made during the Japanese occupation of China and premiered in Shanghai for Chinese New Year.
+It became a hit, screening in theaters across Shanghai for 85 consecutive days, during which the lead character, Chen Yunshang, gained celebrity status.

 The Spring River Flows East (1947)

-It’s a epic movie Chinese 1947 written and directed byCai Chusheng e Zheng Junli and produced by Kunlun movie Company.
-It is regarded as one of the most notable and important Chinese movies ever made, regarded as the Chinese version of Gone with the Wind.
+It’s an epic movie Chinese 1947 written and directed by Cai Chusheng e Zheng Junli and produced by Kunlun movie Company.
+It is indeed regarded as one of the most notable and critically important Chinese movies ever made, regarded as the Chinese version of Gone with the Wind.
 The Hong Kong movie Awards rated it in its list of the greatest Chinese-language movies ever made.
 The movie features 2 of the biggest celebrities of the time: Bai Yang and Shangguan Yunzhu.
-The movie is more than 3 hours and contains 2 parts, Eight War-Torn Years and Before and After the Dawn, released on different days of the same year.
+The movie is more than 3 hours long and contains 2 parts, Eight War-Torn Years and Before and After the Dawn, released on different days of the same year.

-The movie chronicles the trials and hardships of a family during and immediately following the Second Sino-Japanese War.
-The first part, Eight Years Torn by War, tells the story of the marital relationship of a young couple, Sufen (Bai Yang) and Zhang Zhongliang (Tao Jin), as well as the pressure created when her husband is forced to leave for Chungking, losing his contacts with family members in Shanghai.
-The sequel chronicles Zhang Zhongliang’s return to Shanghai after a second marital relationship in a wealthy family where his poor first wife Sufen has found work as a maid.
+The film depicts the struggles and challenges faced by a family during and immediately after the Second Sino-Japanese War.
+In the first part, titled “Eight Years Torn by War,” we follow the relationship of a young couple, Sufen (Bai Yang) and Zhang Zhongliang (Tao Jin), as they navigate the difficulties that arise when Zhang is compelled to leave for Chungking, severing his connections with his family in Shanghai.
+The sequel explores Zhang Zhongliang’s return to Shanghai after establishing a second marriage with a woman from a wealthy family, while his first wife, who has fallen into poverty, takes on work as a maid.

 Long Live the Missus!
 (1947)

 The movie is an example of how author Eileen Chang adapted Western comedy of manners for Chinese viewers.
-The movie was applauded by critics across the Taiwan Strait as and also regarded as the best Chinese comedy ever made.
+The movie was applauded by critics across the Taiwan Strait and is also regarded as the best Chinese comedy ever made.
 The movie’s success was due to the fact that it satisfied the tastes of the Shanghai target market for melodrama featuring women in social and domestic settings.

 Spring in a Small Town (1948)

-It is a 1948 black and white Chinese movie written by Li Tianji and directed by Fei Mu, a director known for his compassionate portrayal of women.
-It was produced and financed by Wenhua movie Company, whose shortage of cash at the time led them to create Spring in a Small Town on a low budget plan.
+it is a 1948 black-and-white Chinese movie written by Li Tianji and directed by Fei Mu, a director known for his compassionate portrayal of women.
+It was produced and financed by Wenhua Movie Company, whose shortage of cash at the time led them to create Spring in a Small Town on a low-budget plan.
 The movie focuses on a couple’s battles when Zhang Zhichen, Liyan’s former schoolmate and, paradoxically, Yuwen’s former lover, pays an involuntary visit.

 Crows and Sparrows (1949)